Inside Story, twenty five years a chiropractor, and still so much to learn. It's a sample chapter from Bats in my Belfry

 Get it instantly on Kindle.

-Plant a lime tree or just buy them; one daily should be on the menu.
+Plant a lime tree or just buy them; that, or a lemon, should daily be on the menu.
 Lime nutrition.

 Would you too like to live a life without medication?
 Or, almost totally with medication?
 Really, it is a reality.
 It can be your inside story.
 I've had two prescriptions for antibiotics, and no other drugs, in the last eight years.
 And one was for a misdiagnosis.
 I had Shingles not sinusitis.
 The other for an abscess after an inept dentist missed the second canal in a botched crown.

 How? you demand to know!
 Of course.

-I could add more, but that's a start!
+I could add more to the inside story of chiropractic, but that's a start!
 A good one.